 The Music Room

-Transcendent Sound Cathode Follower - I purchased on of the last remaining sets of Chassis and Toroidal Transformer from Bruce Rozenblit when he cancelled this product, what a shame.
+Transcendent Sound Cathode Follower - I purchased on of the last remaining sets of Chassis and Toroidal Transformer from Bruce Rozenblit when he cancelled this product, what a shame, but who can blame, Bruce is out there slugging away, a true innovator.
 But all of the parts are now at gathered in the large Zip Lock Bag, and a surprise not shown in the picture below.
 I will begin the assembly in late July as May has me traveling and delivering Radio Network Designs at full throttle at my day job, so free time weekends is spent taking CEU-Continuing Education Credit Courses and enjoying the company of my lovely Wife.
 The Transcendent Sound Cathode Follower is a "point-to-point" design, no PC boards, just how Tube Amps are best made, no PC Boards.
 Tube Amps and PC Boards are never really a good thing, for longevity that is.
 Yes they simplify assembly, but in those PC boards lurk all sorts of future issues like "cold-solder joints" and "intermittent sound" and if not properly designed, overheating from the Tubes themselves.
 Also when you love to roll tubes and parts, each re-heat of the PC board or Tube Pull brings you one step closer to breaking a PC board trace or creating an intermittent solder connection.
 In this build I have a few tricks up my sleeve, and one pleasant Power Supply surprise.
 The Output Transformers are the specified OneElectron UBT-1.
 I am open to offers when I complete the amp.
 But give me a chance to enjoy it before it finds a new home.
 The front panel is a nice Black EIA 19" wrinkle blank panel for which I also have some gorgeous black Rack Handles.
 The bottom panel is Hammond Aluminum and the feet will be Soft Rubber, with the tentative plan to have three rubber feet in the rear and two rubber feet in the front due to the weight distribution.
 Single Ended amps have "magic", and this one promises to deliver it with a better bottom end.
 Stay tuned as I build this for pure SE bliss.
 Man I would love to have the Chassis Powder Coated with a deep dark almost Blue-Black.
-I would place this for sale at around $825.00 to be fair, with the tubes included.
 A bargain I must say in today's world full of regular quality, run of the mill Internet Amps.
 Not that a Prima Luna is not the best bargain on the web.
 Just look at Uncle Kevin's Web Site Specials and be the lucky one to scarf a Prima Luna NOW! www.upscaleaudio.com

 CAT SL-1 Kit from AnalogMetric - The actual AnalogMetric PC Board Kit was purchased in 2008-2009 when I was living in San Juan.
 It went dormant until I purchased the Chassis, Power Supply Kit and the Toroidal Transformer about 4 years ago.
 My plan includes enjoying the Preamp for a few month's, making sure that all works and it has no issues during burn-in.
 I then will sell it to someone who needs a high gain Preamp of Classic Design and can rely on my artisanal assembly skills.
 Gosh, I have lots of equipment, and my main DIY Preamp remains the Aikido 6SN7 from John Broskie, although I do stand by my AtmaSphere MP3 and M60's every so often when I need a dose of deep and cavernous sound staging with lots of air and Vinyl.
 This one will sell for $750.00 USD